 At GRIN we appreciate all of our volunteers, but the backbone of GRIN is our foster homes.
-In fact, we are limited to how many Goldens we can bring into our care by the number of available foster spaces.
-We are always in need of foster homes, even those who may only be able to take 1 – 2 dogs a year.
-Won’t you consider fostering a Golden today?
+In fact, we are limited to how many Goldens we can bring into our care by the number of available foster homes we have when the need arises.
+Fostering is a rewarding experience and an important step in the dog’s journey to their fur-ever home.
+Fostering even 1 or 2 dogs a year can make a significant difference.

 Foster family responsibilities:

 - Provide a loving temporary home and demonstrate, perhaps for the first time what a loving relationship is all about.

 - Provide for the dogs needs such as food, shelter, exercise and basic care.

 - Schedule and attend veterinary appointments for any illnesses

 - Evaluate his or her habits and behavior to assist the Adoption Coordinator in the adoption matching process

 - Talk with and meet potential applicants

 - Applicant must be over 21 years of age.